dylanjustice/AndcultureCode/CONTRIBUTING.md

 For andculture itself, project technical leads and architects will have access to merge and publish versions.
 Addition of external (non-andculture) employees from the community will be assessed and added as core contributors upon merit on an ongoing basis.

 #### Setting up your fork
-Create a new fork on your own github account and clone that your local development machine.
+Create a new fork on your own github account and clone that to your local development machine.

 Add the source AndcultureCode repository as a new remote branch.